GhilesLarbi/Stadium-tickets-reservation-API/docs/header.md

 ```

 ### __`code` :__
-is the response status code
+is the HTTP status code of the response.
+Some commonly used codes include:
-Here are some status codes that you might see a lot :

 `200` : `everything ok` <br/>
 `201` : `created` <br/>